The History of the Flåm Railway

 Create your dream rail-journey

 A trip along the Myrdal-Flåm Railway can be combined with many other activities in the area, offered by Fjord Tours.
 With trips ranging from the peaceful and relaxing to exhilarating and active, the fjords of Norway has something for everyone.
-See all our Norway in a nutshell® tours.
+Find a tour that suits you here.